jsauofm/jsa-website/README.md

 # Set up Firebase Hosting

 1. Install Firebase CLI.
 To host your site with Firebase Hosting, you need the Firebase CLI (a command line tool).
-Use `npm install -g firebase-tools` (might need to do `sudo npm install -g firebase-tools`) if no permission.
+Use `npm install -g firebase-tools` (might need to do `sudo npm install -g firebase-tools` if no permission).
 2. If above doesn't work, you may need to down npm.
 Follow the steps on this site: https://sebhastian.com/npm-install-not-working/, then return to step 1.
 3. Initialize your project.
 Open a terminal window and navigate to a root directory for your web app.
 Use `firebase login` to sign into Google.
 When ready with a change, use `firebase deploy` to deploy web app.